401k, IRA and Roth IRA Contribution and Income Limits [Updated for 2015]

 - 25% of compensation, or

-- Up to $255,000 of an employee’s compensation may be considered.
-The minimum compensation amount remains the same at $550
+- Up to $260,000 of an employee’s compensation may be considered.
+The minimum compensation amount is $550

 The same limits on contributions made to an employees’ SEP-IRAs also apply to contributions made to a self-employed individual’s SEP-IRA.
 Contributions must be made in cash (no stock) and you have up to April 15, to contribute for the past year’s SEP IRA.
 A SEP provides high maximum contribution limits and relatively low setup cost, but an employer sponsored Individual 401k may allow a greater contribution at the same income level.
 Also, for those age 50+ there isn’t an additional $5,500 catch-up contribution provision like there is with the Individual 401k.
 A final point to consider is IRS rules do not permit loans with a SEP IRA.
 You can see more on SEP IRAs in this article.